sinnnnna/Insight-challenge/README.md

 I read the file in chunks, so I wouldn't have memory problem.

 ### Feature 1 : Speed -> O(k*n) , Memory->O(n)
-A python dictionary (a powerfull hashmap) has been used to store a counter for each host/ip.
-I have used netaddr.IPAddress  classe to wrap the ips for better hashing them.
+- A python dictionary (a powerfull hashmap) is used to store a counter for each host/ip.
+- I have used netaddr.IPAddress  classe to wrap the ips for better hashing of them.
 The fact that ips have a certain format, may help a lot hashing.
+- Instead of sorting the final result, I get help from numpy library which returns the K highest value in O(n + K log(K)).

 *** This Feature might have memory issues for huge files

 ### Feature 2 : Speed -> O(k*n) , Memory->O(n)
-A python dictionary (a powerfull hashmap) has been used to store a counter for each resource of the website.
-Each counter is updated by the size of each file
+- A python dictionary (a powerfull hashmap) has been used to store a counter for each resource of the website.
+- Each counter is updated by the size of each file.
+- Instead of sorting the final result, I get help from numpy library which returns the K highest value in O(n + K log(K)).

 *** This Feature might have memory issues for huge files

 ### Feature 3 : Speed -> O(n) , Memory->O(1)
-I have implemented 3 classes/data structures:
+I have implemented 3 classes/data structures for this feature:
-- A linked list wrapper that always has the list of access timestamps in last 60 minutes.
-Retrieving the total number of access from this list wrapper is  O(1).
+- A linked list wrapper that always has the list of accesses timestamps in last 60 minutes.
+Retrieving time to get the total number of accesses from this wrapper is  O(1).
 Also the maximum length of this list is never more than 60*60=3600.

-- A list wrapper that always keeps track of the 10 most busiest periods startingstap. & the number of recent accesses
+- A list wrapper that always keeps track of the 10 most busiest periods starting timestamps and also the number of accesses in last second.
+Max size of this embedded list is never more than 12.

-- A data structure that makes a proper member of previous lists.
-It is a timestamp and a counter which represent either the number of accessess in that particular timestamp or in a 60 min duration starting from the corresponding time stamp.
+- A data structure as a member of previous lists.
+It is a timestamp and a counter which represent either the number of accessess in that particular timestamp or in a 60 min duration starting from the corresponding time stamp depending of which list it has been used for.

 ### Feature 4: Speed -> O(n) , Memory->O(m)
 I use 2  lists and one dictionary while reading the lines:

 - recentFailedLoginAttempts: A list to keep track of who has failed login attempt in last 20 seconds.
-The program only accesses to the first or the last member of this list to avoid making it bottleneck.
+The program only accesses to the first or the last member of this list to avoid making it a bottleneck.

 - faliureHistoryOfRecentHosts: A dictionary (hashmap) which for each host keeps track of its failed recent attempts.
 This map is always kept cleaned side by side of the previous list.
 Hence, it always has smaller size in compare to the list.
 The major responsibility of this hashmaps is improving the performance.
 Instead of looking through the whole length of the previous list to find who had 3 consecutive failed login attempt, the program looks up into to this hash map.
 The keys of this hashmap is the host names and the values are the list of timestamps where a failed login has happend.